jwcarr/hethom/README.md

 - `experiment/`: Node.js experimental code

+- `instructions/`: Screenshots of the participant instruction screens

-- `manuscript/`: LaTeX manuscript and postscript figures
+- `manuscript/`: LaTeX manuscript and figures

 tl;dr
 -----

-- If you just want to get your hands on a CSV file, check `data/exp.csv`
+- If you just want to get your hands on a CSV file, see `data/exp.csv`

-- If you want to look at the statistical models, check `code/model_exp1.py` and `code/model_exp2.py`
+- If you want to look at the statistical models, see `code/fit_models.py`

-- If you want to see how the figures were made, check `code/build_figures.py`
+- If you want to see how the figures were made, see `code/build_figures.py`

-- If you want to inspect the experiment code, check `experiment/server.js` and `experiment/client/client.js`
+- If you want to inspect the experiment code, see `experiment/server.js` and `experiment/client/client.js`

-- If you want to listen to the spoken word forms, check `experiment/client/words/`
+- If you want to listen to the spoken word forms, see `experiment/client/words/`

 Replicating the analyses
 ------------------------

 To dive into full replication, I would recommend that you first replicate my Python 3.11 environment.
-First, clone or download this repository and cd into the top-level directory:
+First, clone or download this repository and `cd` into the top-level directory:

 ```bash
 $ cd path/to/hethom/